arp2019-Dev/MiniPrintV1/JOURNAL.md

 Update 5:
 I started finding more parts like belts and pulleys as well as an ABL probe, gonna use the BTT microprobe.
 I'm also narrowing down my selection of motors, I will use E Series Nema 17 42Ncm motors.
 I also found a good PSU hopefully it doesn't blow up in my face.
 I also worked on more CAD to implement all the new components.

+Update 6:
+I started adding up all the prices for parts and it's not looking good, slightly above 300 so ima switch some things up.
+I was thinking of doing a 180mm bed again but I want the printer to be small so that it can be focused on precision.
+I'm starting to work on mounts for the extruder and hot end, and the electronics bay.